ocaml-multicore/saturn/README.md

 One of the many difficulties of implementating parallelism-safe data structures is that in addition to providing the same safety properties as sequental ones, they may also have to observe some [liveness properties](https://en.wikipedia.org/wiki/Safety_and_liveness_properties) as well as additional safety properties specific to concurrent programming, like deadlock-freedom.

 In addition to the expected safety properties, the main properties we want to test for are:
-- linearisability
+- linearisability,
-- lock-freedom for all the lock-free data structures
+- lock-freedom for all the lock-free data structures,
-- no potentially harmful data races
+- no potentially harmful data races.

 Here is a list of the tools we use to ensure them:
 - _safety_ : unitary tests and `qcheck` tests check semantics and expected behaviors with one and more domains.